 If planning a potluck, I recommend assigning certain dishes to invitees ahead of time to ensure a variety of food.
-Check out some of my ideas for easy party appetizers that keep everyone satisfied.
-Are you prepared for how you're going to keep the food warm throughout the party?
-Using the right chafing dishes are key to hands off food service.
+Check out some of my ideas for easy party appetizers that keep everyone satisfied as well as proper portion sizes.

 But regardless of whether you choose to cater, have the party at a restaurant, or do a potluck, make sure the food on the menu is something that the guest will like!